 The broad range of projects successfully carried out with remote Aboriginal communities include:

 Our series of 30 ALEP Learning Guides sit at the forefront of our training manuals and are used by training organisations, schools and communities across Australia and in rural and remote communities internationally.
 The units of competency covered in the guides are frequently used within Certificates I to III in Agriculture, Horticulture and Conservation and Land Management courses.
 The guides are developed collaboratively with Indigenous communities to ensure they align with Aboriginal teaching methods.

-To order a printed copy, email us on [email protected]
+To order a printed copy, get in touch.

 Jasmine was a receptionist at the local doctor’s surgery in Daly River.
 She moved to Darwin to help her sister.
 Having always wanted to work on country, Jasmine saw the ads for the ALEP program and enrolled.
 Having built her confidence through undertaking the training, Jasmine is now working on her father’s country as the first female ranger at Fish River, previously a pastoral station that was purchased for conservation and now forms part of the National Strategic Reserve.